gayatrig19/the-quest-adventures-game/README.md

 - As a user, I want my input to be validated and error checked each time, so I can re-enter my input/choice if it is invalid.
 - As a user, I should not have to worry about capitalizing or lowercase when typing.
-- As a user I want the storyline and narrative to be coherent, engaging and well structured.
+- As a user I want the story line and narrative to be coherent, engaging and well-structured.
 - As a user, I want to receive the next part in the story depending on the input choices.
 - As a user, I want to reach the end of the game through one of the paths chosen, by either succeeding or failing in the game.